Financial decisions. They’re already hard enough as an individual, and even harder to do with another person who has their own independent ideas.

 Once you’ve hashed out your money goals and fears with your honey, it’s time to take legitimate steps towards making your dreams a reality.
 Use the fact that you have a built-in accountability buddy and set weekly goals for accomplishing tasks.

 One such goal should be to start a savings account that exists separate from your checking accounts.
-Not only will you avoid the temptation of spending money that lingers in your checking account too long, there are opportunities to earn a higher rate of interest in an online-only cash management account, such as SoFi Money™.
+It may help you avoid the temptation of spending money that lingers in your account for too long.

-It’s the perfect option for setting up a new savings account whether you’re doing it solo or jointly with a significant other.
-A SoFi Money account can be used for a specific savings goal, or it can be used as your all-purpose money management account.
+It’s the perfect option for setting up a new cash management account whether you’re doing it solo or jointly with a significant other.
+A SoFi Money cash management account can be used for a specific savings goal, or it can be used as your all-purpose money needs.

 No matter your financial goals, take steps towards accomplishing them.
 You give your relationship the greatest gift of all by turning your financial dreams into reality.